martinescardo/HoTTEST-Summer-School/Agda/Cubical/Lecture9-notes.lagda.md

    lem zero V W = refl
    lem (suc n) V W = λ i → V zero + W zero ∷ lem n (λ x → V (suc x)) (λ x → W (suc x)) i

+-- TODO: with some work we can now prove addVecMatrix is -- associative.
+However it is nicer with the infrastructure of the -- library...
 ```